Rolex Batman: History and Buying Guide

-It seems that Rolex is obsessed with nicknaming their popular watches.
-Some are named after beverages like Pepsi and Root Beer.
-While some take after our favourite superheroes like the Hulk.
-But this time, we’ll talk about the watch that’s named after the greatest superhero detective — the Rolex Batman.
+It seems that Rolex is obsessed with nicknaming its popular watches.
+Some are named after beverages like Pepsi and Root Beer, while others take after our favourite superheroes like the Hulk.
+This time, we’ll talk about the watch that’s named after the greatest superhero detective — the Rolex Batman.

 Rolex Batman History

 But first, a history lesson.
 While Rolex didn’t have to train under the League of Assassins like Bruce Wayne, rest assured their watches are just as breathtaking.

 It all started when the flight industry business started booming in the ’40s when pilots and aircrew needed a reliable timing device.
 But they didn’t need just any watch.
 It should be able to tell the time of two time zones simultaneously.

 To address the issue, Rolex collaborated with Pan Am Airways to create the needed watch.
 Thus, the first Rolex GMT Master was born.

 The first-ever Rolex GMT Master was called the Reference 6542.
 Basically, it was the Turn-O-Graph Ref.
 6202 with an additional hand and the bezel switched out.

 Originally, the ref.
 6202 had a luminous bakelite bezel which broke easily.
 So, to solve this issue, Rolex started fitting the watch with a metal bezel starting 1956.
 Another interesting thing is that this watch is famous for being in the James Bond film called Goldfinger.